Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsubsection{MC dropout}

 Dropout \cite{JMLR:v15:srivastava14a} is a method initially developed for regularization of deep networks.
 The key idea is to randomly drop units from each layer during training thereby preventing units from co-adapting.
 MC dropout \cite{pmlr-v48-gal16} is a method that builds on this idea by keeping the dropout probabilities when making predictions on new inputs.
-For each input, multiple outputs are evaluated and a mean and variance can be easily derived from this sampling process.
+For each input, multiple stochastic forward passes are performed and a mean and variance are estimated from these samples.
 MC Dropout has been shown to approximate a specific form of VI under certain conditions \cite{pmlr-v48-gal16}.
 This method is very convenient and straightforward to implement.